Effective: August 27, 2023.

 1.1 Introduction.
 The Twitter advertising application programming interface (API), and the accompanying documentation, code and related materials (collectively, the “Twitter Ads API”) that provides Company with “read/write” access that allows Company to engage in Campaign Management of Twitter Ads and/or with “read” access to certain reporting of Data about the performance of Twitter Ads Campaigns.

 2. Ads API License.
-The license in this section will apply to all classification statuses (i.e., “Developer” and “Standard”) and API Access Levels.
-On condition that Twitter approves Company’s application for the applicable classification status, and subject to Company’s continuing compliance with terms and conditions of the Agreement, Twitter grants Company a limited, non-exclusive, non-transferable, non-sublicensable, revocable license during the Term to: (a) use the Twitter Ads API in accordance with the applicable API Access Level granted by Twitter to Company to implement the Company Service for the purpose of providing a Client’s End Users with access to Data related to such Client’s Twitter Ads Campaigns (and, if Company has “read/write” API Access Level, to enable Campaign Management of Twitter Ads through the Company Service); (b) display the Data in aggregated format solely within the Company Service in accordance with the Analytics Data Display Requirements (defined below in Section 3 of this Exhibit A) to a Client’s End Users solely for the purpose of optimizing such Client’s Twitter Ads Campaigns; (c) modify the Data only as necessary to format it for, and display it, within the Company Service; (d) enable the Company Service to export Data only in a format that Twitter has approved in writing and that complies with the Analytics Data Display Requirements and via an export mechanism that is approved by Twitter in writing; and (e) use and display the Twitter Marks that Twitter makes available for use in connection with the Twitter Ads API and/or Data solely to attribute Twitter as the source of the Data or as otherwise expressly permitted under the Agreement (in each instance, in accordance with the Twitter Trademark Guidelines).
+On condition that Twitter decides to provide Company Twitter Ads API access, and subject to Company’s continuing compliance with terms and conditions of the Agreement, Twitter grants Company a limited, non-exclusive, non-transferable, non-sublicensable, revocable license during the Term to: (a) use the Twitter Ads API to implement the Company Service for the purpose of providing a Client’s End Users with access to Data related to such Client’s Twitter Ads Campaigns (and, if Company has “read/write” API access, to enable Campaign Management of Twitter Ads through the Company Service); (b) display the Data in aggregated format solely within the Company Service in accordance with the Analytics Data Display Requirements (defined below in Section 3 of this Exhibit A) to a Client’s End Users solely for the purpose of optimizing such Client’s Twitter Ads Campaigns; (c) modify the Data only as necessary to format it for, and display it, within the Company Service; (d) enable the Company Service to export Data only in a format that Twitter has approved in writing and that complies with the Analytics Data Display Requirements and via an export mechanism that is approved by Twitter in writing; and (e) use and display the Twitter Marks that Twitter makes available for use in connection with the Twitter Ads API and/or Data solely to attribute Twitter as the source of the Data or as otherwise expressly permitted under the Agreement (in each instance, in accordance with the Twitter Trademark Guidelines).

 3. Display Requirements, Integration and Other Requirements.
 Company’s implementation and use of the Twitter Ads API and Data must at all times comply with: (a) the product requirements attached hereto as Exhibit A-1 (“Product Requirements”); (b) the display requirements attached hereto as Exhibit A-2 (“Analytics Data Display Requirements”); (c) all technical documentation for the Twitter Ads API that has been, or will be, provided to Company by Twitter (including, without limitation, any endpoint specifications or requirements); (d) any onboarding processes specified by Twitter related to the Twitter Ads API and Data; (e) the Twitter Policies; and (f) any other guidelines and policies applicable to the Twitter Ads API and Data that may be provided to Company by Twitter.